RyanDontas/Dictionary/README.md

 I feel my dizzy state increase about the mice, the grice and geese.

-Compile all files and run.
+Compile all files and run it.